-Nine semester hours of graduate work may be taken at another institution and transferred, provided the work fits the program plan; is recommended by the program advisor; is approved by the director of master's programs in education; and carries a grade of 'B' or better.
+Nine semester hours of graduate work may be transferred, provided the work fits the program plan; is recommended by the program advisor; is approved by the director of master's programs in education; and carries a grade of 'B' or better.
+All course substitution and waiver forms must be approved by the committee and Dean during the first semester of entrance to the program.

-Students applying for program admission must request to have previous graduate credits earned considered for transfer into the program prior to admission.
+Students applying for program admission must request to have previously earned graduate credits considered for transfer into the program prior to admission.